Skip to main content

 • Avoid exposing protected message content, secure call content, private key material, or unnecessary identity metadata.

-• Natural language interaction should not expand access beyond what the user is authorized to review.
+• AI-assisted analysis should not expand access beyond authorized security context.

 • Sensitive queries and actions should remain auditable where policy requires it.

-• Conversational artifacts should not retain unnecessary sensitive context.
+• Analytical artifacts should not retain unnecessary sensitive context.

 Threat Model References